NYPL/nypl-design-system/README.md

 ## Using Chakra UI Components

-The Chakra UI component library is integrated into the NYPL Design System and is currently a work-in-progress.
-We are in the middle of the process of using Chakra components and patterns to build DS components, and therefore documentation and features are expected to change.
+The Chakra UI component library has been integrated into the NYPL Design System.
+We are still progressing towards using Chakra components and patterns to build DS components, and therefore documentation and features are expected to change.
 While the implementation details of DS components will use Chakra, the DS package itself will export _some_ Chakra components.

 The list of re-exported Chakra components can be found in the main [index.ts](/index.ts) file.